-47201 sq km, which represents 32% of the country's landmass and includes 19 districts.
+The concept of the blue economy is subject to multiple interpretations of the coverage of activities, geographical locations and sectors.
+In Bangladesh, the coastal zone covers an area of 47201 sq km, which represents 32% of the country's landmass and includes 19 districts.
 The shoreline extends for about 720km.
-Our blue economy initiatives primarily focus on capture aquaculture, fishing, and seafood processing.
-In terms of coastal aquaculture, there has been significant production. growth in including shrimp/prawn and finfish farming in ghers (pond/enclosure) along the belt.
-Currently, farmers coastal Good adhering to Aquaculture

-Practices (GAP) are showing growing interest in adopting ecological cropping systems clustering approaches.
+Our blue economy initiatives primarily focus on capture fishing, aquaculture, and seafood processing.
+In terms of coastal aquaculture, there has been significant growth in production, including shrimp/prawn and finfish farming in ghers (pond/enclosure) along the coastal belt.
+Currently, farmers adhering to Good Aquaculture Practices (GAP) are showing a growing interest in adopting ecological shrimp cropping systems and clustering approaches.
 Among coastal aquacultures, Vannamei shrimp now accounts for approximately 77% of the global shrimp trade.
 This species of shrimp is now being commercially cultivated in 62 countries.
 Of these, 15 are in Asia.
 The demand for Vannamei shrimp on the global market is high as the price is lower than that of Bagda and Golda shrimps.
 Bangladesh's shrimp export has been in decline in the past few years as the country mainly cultivates and exports two types of shrimp species such as black tiger shrimp, or 'Bagda', and scampi shrimp, or 'Golda'.
 Vannamei shrimp farming has started in Bangladesh commercially from March 29, 2023.
-This shrimp farming has significant prospects due to the increasing demand, higher profitability, export potential, technological advancements, employment opportunities. and However, sustainable practices and proper infrastructure development are necessary to ensure its long-term success.
+This shrimp farming has significant prospects due to the increasing demand, higher profitability, export potential, technological advancements, and employment opportunities.
+However, sustainable practices and proper infrastructure development are necessary to ensure its long-term success.